swiftlang/swift-evolution/proposals/0102-noreturn-bottom-type.md

 enum InfiniteLoop {} /// Takes over control of the process func dispatchMain() -> InfiniteLoop
 ```

+This proposal chooses not to go in this direction.

 ### `NoReturn` as a universal "bottom" subtype